 Prepared to be shocked.
 Cameras can hide in vents, lamps, power outlets and even unassuming objects like humidifiers and TV remote controls.
 You must see these cameras to believe they exist.
 Tap or click for 10 hidden cameras so sneaky you’d never know they were there.

-If you’re going on vacation any time soon, it’s essential to know your rights regarding surveillance cameras in your rental.
+If you’re traveling any time soon, you must know your rights regarding surveillance cameras in your rental.

 It’s easier than ever to spy

 Years ago, surveillance cameras were expensive and bulky.
 These days, they’re affordable and easy to install and hide.
 Depending on the rental service, the owner is within their rights to install cameras.

 An Airbnb I rented a few years ago had about a dozen cameras inside the home.
 The owner disclosed the cameras using a tiny font at the bottom of the listing.
 Now I read rental listings very carefully and ask these questions before I book:

 - What is the exact number of cameras and where are they located?

 - What happens to those recordings after my stay?